Towards an Effective Field Theory on the Light-Shell: Introduction

 \section{Introduction}

-Previously, \cite{Georgi:2010nq} we expressed hope of constructing an effective field theory on the 2-dimensional light-shell emerging from a high-energy collision.
+Previously, \cite{Georgi:2010nq} we expressed the hope of constructing an effective field theory on the 2-dimensional light-shell emerging from a high-energy collision.
 The idea was motivated by a classical picture of a very high energy hadronic collision in which colored particles are produced from an initially color-neutral state at $t=r=0$ and instantaneously accelerate outward to the speed of light.
 At the same time, the collision event produces a pulse of color radiation that also moves out at the speed of light.
 So, classically, in the very high energy limit, everything lies on an expanding sphere at $t=r$, which we call the light-shell.
+It is worth mentioning that some of the recent work on assymptotic gauge symmetries has been exploring some related themes involving the null sphere at infinity \cite{He:2015zea, Pasterski:2015zua, Adamo:2014yya, Adamo:2015fwa, Campiglia:2015qka}.

 In section \ref{background} the classical calculation is discussed in more detail.
 There we observe that to have the vector potential $A^\mu$ confined to the light-shell requires a special gauge - $v_\mu A^\mu=0,$ where $v^\mu$ is a light-like vector pointing away from the origin.
 We call this light-shell gauge (LSG).

 In this paper, we begin the explicit construction of the effective field theory, incorporating the intuition gained from the classical picture by studying the quantum mechanics of particle production from a gauge invariant source at the origin of space-time.
 We will see how a gauge invariant product of scalar fields at the origin of space-time gives rise to an effective field theory of the high energy physics that depends only on the angles of the momenta of the high energy particles and fields.
 This 2-dimensional effective theory is our light-shell effective theory (LSET).
 Here we present it in the simplified venue of 0-flavor scalar quantum electrodynamics (sQED).
 This strips away most of the physics so that we can focus on the construction of the LSET.